anz-f5/f5xc-waap-palo-gwlb-aws/README.md

 ## Remarks

+- **Please read Palo's deployment guide to understand the original architecture**.
+[VM-Series Integration with an AWS Gateway Load Balancer](https://docs.paloaltonetworks.com/vm-series/10-1/vm-series-deployment/set-up-the-vm-series-firewall-on-aws/vm-series-integration-with-gateway-load-balancer) is a prereqsuite reading as this document serves as an augemention to that document.

 - When you create an app in WAAP console in the form of a HTTP load balancer, you will need to advertise the app so it can be reached by your users.
 For this solution, advertise to the external and internal network of your site as shown below.
 This allows integration with the NLB's as all NLB needs to do is to forward traffic to the external or internal interfaces of the WAAP nodes.

 ![image info](./files/vipAdvertise.png)